All Episodes

 But let's get into this story.

-And these are, you know, the Washington Post readers are not necessarily people who are spending a lot of time taking in conservative media or necessarily all really familiar with what the makeup of today's Republican Party is.
+Basically, you know, this is something that at the post we had been kicking around for a while, this idea of explaining for readers, and these are, you know, the Washington Post readers are not necessarily people who are spending a lot of time taking in conservative media or necessarily all really familiar with what the makeup of today's Republican Party is.

 So we thought it would be a service to our readers to just explain who these groups are, these subgroups within the Republican Party.

-You hear about Republican internal fighting.
+You hear about Republican infighting.

 We saw that a lot with Elon being on the stage so frequently.